A successful recipe never deceives. Likewise, a successful project management methodology never fails.

-If you’re working with a project team, then some tasks might be delegated to other employees.
-Each step in the waterfall method is completed before you continue to the next, which provides enough time to check results and ensure everything was done correctly.
+If you’re working with a project team, some tasks might be delegated to other employees.
+Each step in the waterfall method is completed before you continue to the next, which provides enough time to check the results and ensure everything is done correctly.

 This method does not allow for doubling back and redoing previous steps.
-It requires that you get things right the first time around, which can make it a risky choice for projects riddled with uncertainty.
+It requires you to get the right things done at the right time, making it a risky choice for projects riddled with uncertainty.
 You will want to take this into account when deciding if the waterfall method is right for you and your team.

 If something is agile, it is able to move quickly and easily.
 If you have a rapidly developing strategy and employees who need to be able to keep up, your project management methodology should be agile too.